 Every backpacking pack on our list is built to stand up to abuse.
 What other piece of gear do you squeeze through rock slots, rake across sharp branches, chuck on the ground, and sit on?
 That said, not all packs are created equal, and some are more durable than others.
 When you’re evaluating the durability of a pack, fabric denier (a measure of the fabric's thickness) is a good place to start.
 The packs on our list range from 100-denier to 600-denier, with high-abrasion areas—most notably the bottom—often reinforced with thicker fabrics.

 The main trade-off with thicker fabrics is added weight, which means that lightweight and ultralight backpacks often sacrifice some durability.
-One solution common among premium UL backpacks is the use of Dyneema or Ultra—materials known for being incredibly strong for how light they are.
-However, while it’s a good idea to familiarize yourself with your pack’s fabric weight and composition, thin fabrics shouldn’t be a total deterrent unless you’re particularly hard on your gear, love to bushwhack, or wear a backpack for trail crew or guiding work.
+One solution common among premium UL backpacks is the use of Dyneema or Ultra—materials known for their incredible strength-to-weight ratio.
+However, thin fabrics shouldn’t be a total deterrent unless you’re particularly hard on your gear, love to bushwhack, or wear a backpack for trail crew or guiding.
 In fact, we’ve been downright impressed with the durability of lighter designs like the Gregory Facet (100D & 210D) and Osprey Eja (100D & 400D).

 Padding and Support